fdelclaux/exchange-comparator/Questionnaire.md

 - There could also be enhancements made to the backend
     - First, I would create an exchange object for each exchange to inherit.
 This inheritance would make it much easier to add an exchange, only having to deal with the websocket and parsing the data.

     - Second, the way in which data is sent to the front-end could be optimized by keeping track of when the prices are updated, instead of constantly sending data, and updating the webpage.
-This would also help
+This would also help with more traffic in the website.